Hawk/goose effect: Innate or learned behaviour

+A brief history pointing to innate behavior

 Friedrich Goethe was the first to perform experiments using silhouettes (1937, 1940).
 He found that naive Capercaillie exhibited a greater fear response to a silhouette of a hawk than to a circle, a triangle, or a generalized bird silhouette, but that this varied with both species, and prior experience.
-Tinbergen, in 1951, pointed out that he was inspired by Oscar Heinroth's observations in which he stated that domestic chickens are more alarmed by short necked birds, over long necked ones.
-This provoked Konrad Lorenz's and Nikolaas Tinbergen's to design and explore the Hawk/Goose effect.
-Konrad Lorenz and Nikolaas Tinbergen worked together in 1937 on experiments that were each published separately in 1939.
-Lorenz and Tinbergen reported differences in their experiments with Lorenz arguing that a short neck only elicits a flight response in turkeys, while Tinbergen claimed: “The reactions of young gallinaceous birds, ducks, and geese to a flying bird of prey are released by the sign-stimulus ‘short neck’ among others”.
+Nikolaas Tinbergen, in 1951, pointed out that he was inspired by Oskar Heinroth's observations in which he stated that domestic chickens are more alarmed by short-necked birds than long-necked ones.
+This provoked Konrad Lorenz and Nikolaas Tinbergen to design and explore the hawk/goose effect.
+They worked together in 1937 on experiments that were each published separately in 1939.
+Lorenz and Tinbergen reported differences in their experiments, with Lorenz arguing that a short neck only elicits a flight response in turkeys, while Tinbergen claimed: “The reactions of young gallinaceous birds, ducks, and geese to a flying bird of prey are released by the sign-stimulus ‘short neck’ among others”.
 Tinbergen published 2 papers in 1948 on the subject.
-In 1951 Tinbergen continued to report on what he described as innate behavior and stated that goslings display a fear response when an ambiguous goose-hawk figure was moved in the "hawk" direction, implying that goslings associate a particular shape with a particular direction of motion.
+In 1951, Tinbergen continued to report on what he described as innate behavior and stated that goslings display a fear response when an ambiguous goose-hawk figure was moved in the "hawk" direction, implying that goslings associate a particular shape with a particular direction of motion.

-There have been a number of other studies supporting Tinbergen's short neck hypothesis with some as recent as the 1980s such as Helmut C. Mueller and Patricia G. Parker, in 1980, demonstrated that naive mallard ducklings shows a greater variance in heart rate to the hawk models over the goose models.
-They concluded that cardiac response is an excellent measurement of fear and controlled for learned behavior by maintaining the ducklings in a brooder until they were transported to their laboratory in opaque containers and in 1982, Elizabeth L. Moore and Helmut C. Mueller found that a chick's heart rate was of greater variance in response to the hawk model without prior, pertinent experience, suggesting a greater innate fear response to the hawk over the goose.
+There have been a number of other studies supporting Tinbergen's short-neck hypothesis, with some as recent as the 1980s such as Helmut C. Mueller and Patricia G. Parker, in 1980, demonstrated that naive mallard ducklings show a greater variance in heart rate to the hawk models over the goose models.
+They concluded that cardiac response is an excellent measurement of fear and controlled for learned behavior by maintaining the ducklings in a brooder until they were transported to their laboratory in opaque containers.
+In 1982, Elizabeth L. Moore and Helmut C. Mueller found that a chick's heart rate was of greater variance in response to the hawk model without prior, pertinent experience, suggesting a greater innate fear response to the hawk over the goose.
 Obvious behavioral responses to fear were not identified.

-Most ethologists today believe that the behaviors elicited by the hawk/goose modals are socially reinforced or are more likely to support the Schleit's “selective habituation hypothesis".
+Most ethologists today believe that the behaviors elicited by the hawk/goose models are socially reinforced or are more likely to support the Schleit's "selective habituation hypothesis".